MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 1. Close the Cloud Shell pane.

-1. On the staging slot blade, click **Overview** and then click the **URL** link to display the default web page in a new browser tab.
+1. On the staging slot blade, click **Overview** and then click on the **Browse** tab to display the default web page in a new browser tab.

     ![image](../media/9a-8.png)